 The second question to answer is “what makes a good smart sprinkler system?”
 There are certain core features that you should expect, as well as some nice bonus features to keep on eye on.

-- Real-Time Weather Integration: This is one of the landmark features of a good smart sprinkler system.
+- Real-Time Weather Data Integration: This is one of the landmark features of a good smart sprinkler system.
 By automatically syncing to live weather feeds local to your area, you can leverage environmental conditions to maximize water use effectiveness.
-Some systems pull from sources like Weather.com, NOAA, or WeatherUnderground based on the closest weather tower/monitoring es may have better readings closer to your specific location.
+Some systems pull from weather station sources like Weather.com, NOAA, or WeatherUnderground based on the closest weather tower/monitoring es may have better readings closer to your specific location.
 In areas where weather conditions can vary wildly, this can be critical to know before you invest in a system.

 - Rain Sensor: Related to the above is the importance of having an accurate on-board system sensor.
 Not all sensors are as “smart” as advertised and may have trouble pulling real-time data, regardless of the source.